Combining Inductive and Deductive Reasoning for Query Answering over Incomplete Knowledge Graphs: Embedding-Based OMQA

-Consider the set $\Qmc_{\Gmc}$ of all possible chain-like monadic queries that can be formed using predicates and constants in $\Sigma$.
-The standard way of training the embedding model \cite{iclr/RenHL20} is to randomly select from $\Qmc_{\Gmc}$ a set of queries, whose source nodes in the computation graph are anchor entities and use them for training the model along with their answers as positive examples and randomly generated non-answers as negative examples.
+Let $\Qmc_{\Gmc}$ be the set of all possible queries that can be formed using the signature $\Sigma$.
+During the training process, existing embedding models are trained on a set of sampled queries of certain shapes and their answers over the KG $\Gmc$.

-\paragraph{Certain answer based sampling.} The first naive attempt for incorporating ontologies into the model, is to sample queries along with their certain answers instead of the standard answers and use them during training.
-For ontology languages for which query answering can be done efficiently (e.g.~\cite{DBLP:journals/corr/ArtaleCKZ14}) the generation of training data this way is feasible. \begin{example} Let us assume that the following training query has been randomly selected: $\mi{q_1(X)\leftarrow\exists X. hasAlumnus(mit, X), worksFor(X,Y)}$, which asks for working places of MIT graduates.
-For training the model we pass $q_1$ along with its certain answers $\mi{mit, ucl, bosch}$. \end{example}

-\paragraph{Query-rewriting based sampling.} A more advanced attempt to capture the ontology is to add to the set of randomly sampled queries also all of their specializations and generalizations obtained accounting for the ontology.

-Intuitively, the specializations of a given query $q$ (denoted as $\mi{Spec(q)}$), incorporate the information that could be useful for the construction of the answers to the query $q$.
-Similarly, using the generalizations of $q$ (i.e., $\mi{Gen(q)}$) we can capture additional related entities which could potentially be plausible missing answers.

-The rules that given a certain query $q(X)\gets \alpha \land \beta$ can be used for obtaining the generalizations and specializations of $q$ are presented in Table\ref{tab:refrules}.
-For example, the first rule \textbf{(R1)} relies on the concept inclusion axiom, while \textbf{(R6)} on role inclusions.